 Here’s How It Works

 Two main types of ultraviolet (UV) rays from the sun can cause DNA damage in your skin, even from brief exposures.
-The shorter UVB rays are the ones that cause sunburn, while the longer UVA rays cause tanning as well as skin aging and wrinkles.
+The shorter UVB rays are the ones that mainly cause sunburn, while the longer UVA rays lead to tanning as well as skin aging, wrinkles, and even sunburn.
 Over time, the damage from either or both types of rays can lead to skin cancer.